-Changes in import/export regulatory regimes and tariffs could continue to negatively impact our business.
+Changes in import/export regulatory regimes, tariffs, and national policies could continue to negatively impact our business.

-Tariffs and changes in international trade agreements or trade-related laws and regulations may have an indirect adverse impact on our business.
+Tariffs and changes in international trade agreements or trade-related laws and regulations may have an adverse impact on our business.
 As a component manufacturer, our products are integrated into the systems and products of our OEM customers.
 If the United States, China or other countries levy tariffs, duties or other additional taxes or restrictions on our customer's products, the demand for such products, and our components included in such products, could decrease, which could have a material adverse effect on our business.
 Uncertainty over tariffs and trade wars could also cause our customers to delay or cancel orders for our products.

-In recent years, the United States has imposed tariffs on items imported from China that are incorporated into our products.
-Tariffs on items imported by us from China and other countries have increased our costs and has increased prices and lowered gross margins on some of our products.
-These tariffs have had a direct adverse impact on our business and results of operations, and future tariffs could have a more significant impact on our business.
+The United States has imposed tariffs on items imported from China and other countries that are incorporated into our products.
+Tariffs on items imported by us from China and other countries have increased our costs and have increased prices and lowered gross margins on some of our products, thereby having a direct adverse impact on our business and results of operations.
 China has imposed retaliatory tariffs that impact a number of our products, including U.S. origin X-ray tubes, heat exchange units, and certain flat panel detectors.
-The tariffs levied by China have increased our customers' costs for products imported into China, which has caused us to make price concessions on some products and has caused some customers to stop purchasing products from us.
+The tariffs levied by China have increased our customers' costs for products imported into China, which has caused us to make price concessions on some products and has caused some customers to stop purchasing our products.
 We expect that tariffs will continue to have a negative effect on our business and results of operations, including the possibility of continued price concessions or loss of business.
 Tariffs could limit our ability to compete for increased market share in China, which could cause our long-term prospects in China to suffer.
+In addition, future tariffs could have a more significant impact on our business.
 The imposition of additional tariffs by the United States could result in the adoption of additional tariffs by China and other countries, as well as further retaliatory actions by any affected country, which could negatively impact the global market for imaging equipment and could have a significant adverse effect on our business.